 MINIMUM DEGREE REQUIREMENTS

-75 credits, including a minimum of 20 credits of supervised dissertation research.
+75 credits, including a minimum of 30 hours of graded coursework and 20 credits of supervised dissertation research.

 |FS 340||Food Systems, Science & Policy||3|

 |FS 351||Professional Development Sem.||1|

 |or PSS 301||Professional Skills Colloquium|

 |Students must also take a minimum of 9 credits of methodology coursework in consultation with advisor that represent a variety of methodological and research design approaches, such as FS 335, CDAE 351, EDLP 459, and CSYS 302.
 Consult with advisor for complete list.|